LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Optional_output.rst

 :ref:`FInterface.SpilsIOUTTable`.

-For more details on the optional inputs and outputs to ARKode, see the sections :ref:`CInterface.OptionalInputs` and :ref:`CInterface.OptionalOutputs`.
+For more details on the optional inputs and outputs to ARKode, see the sections :ref:`ARKStep_CInterface.OptionalInputs` and :ref:`ARKStep_CInterface.OptionalOutputs`.